 Once upon a time, it must have occurred to someone that the Long Island Iced Tea was nearly perfect, except for one thing: it wasn’t blue.
 The Blue Long Island cocktail swaps out the cola from the Long Island Iced Tea for blue Curaçao.

 That makes this a delicious and very refreshing cocktail that’s all about the orange and lemon flavors.
-The recipe calls for sweet and sour mix, at which a lot of people like to turn up their noses.
-If you’ve only ever had store bought stuff, that’s understandable.
-But you can make your own sour mix with fresh squeezed lemon juice, and it’s a whole different animal.
+The recipe calls for sweet and sour, at which a lot of people like to turn up their noses.
+If you’ve never had good bottled sour mix, that attitude is understandable.
+But you can make your own sweet and sour with fresh-squeezed lemon juice, and it’s a whole different animal.
+It has a nice fresh taste, and you can make it just as sweet or tart as you want.
+It involves buying some fruit and doing some cooking, but it’s really quick and easy to make.

 Either way you go, this is a very tasty drink.
 And it’s a double – it’s got four ounces of hard liquor.
 It’s ideal for sipping along, and in fact it can go very well with a meal.
 I like it with dishes that have a salty-sweet element – like this Chicken Teriyaki Recipe from Arbuz.
 This isn’t the heavily glaze teriyaki chicken that you might be used to.
 It’s lighter, but it’s still very savory, and it makes a wonderful contrast orange and lemon.